 The more Valium a person takes, however, the faster the body builds a tolerance, which is how addiction beings.
 In 2011 and 2012 alone, around 7,300 people sought treatment for Valium addiction—more than seven times the number of people entering treatment in 2003.

 There are several long term affects and signs of Valium addiction.

 - Sleeping issues

-Call us today for Valium addiction treatment at our Marietta facility at (678) 379-3111.
+Call us today for Valium addiction treatment at our Marietta facility at (678) 379-3111 or send us a message online.
 At Atlanta Treatment LLC, our services are rooted in our core values of connection and open-mindedness.

 REAL PEOPLE.
 REAL RECOVERIES.

 "Today I am sober going on 6 months so there is hope if you are struggling.
 PLEASE reach out and stop the cycle.
 It changed my life only when I became willing to do the work"Patrick M.

 "This program provides a family atmosphere along with a very structured clinical setting."Coley M.

 Like all drug addictions, Valium addiction requires professional help to treat.
 Recovery isn’t just about ridding your body of toxins—it’s also about treating your mental health, identifying stressors, learning healthier coping mechanisms, and gaining life skills in order to commit to long-term sobriety.
 At Atlanta Treatment LLC, we offer all of this and more through our programs, including a partial hospitalization program, intensive outpatient program, and even night outpatient treatment program.
 Recovery from Valium addiction is possible when you give us a call for help.

 Oftentimes, people don’t realize they have an addiction until their lives start to fall apart or their loved ones stage an intervention.
 Addiction can be gradual.
 When it comes to Valium, taking it for longer than 4-6 weeks increases the likelihood of addiction.